PROACTIVE Project

 Voting in Michigan: Your Options

-- Vote Absentee: Apply online, by mail, or in person at your local clerk's office.
-Return your completed ballot by mail, drop box, or in person by 8 p.m. on Election Day.
+Any registered voter can vote absentee—no reason required.
+Apply online, by mail, or in person at your local clerk’s office.
+Return your ballot by mail, secure drop box, or in person by 8:00 p.m. on Election Day.